 A lagoon borders the resort and the twin islands of Niyama both have gorgeous stretches of beach with the soft, white sand the Maldives is rightly famous for.

-One of the highlights of Niyama, and something that sets it apart from many Maldives resorts, is it’s wide range of dining with 7 restaurants and 3 bars, many with incredible settings.
+One of the highlights of Niyama, and something that sets it apart from many Maldives resorts, is it’s wide range of dining with seven restaurants and three bars, many with incredible settings.

 Tribal offers fine dining inspired by African, Central and South American tribal fine dining cuisine and is set in the forest amidst blazing torchlight fires.

-The Explorers club on ‘Play’ is one of the best kids’ clubs in the Maldives and the Niyama is the only resort to offer a club for children under 3 years old.
-It’s open from 9am-6pm and is complimentary for children from 3 years.
+The Explorers club on ‘Play’ is one of the best kids’ clubs in the Maldives and the Niyama is the only resort to offer a club for children under three years old.
+It’s open from 9am-6pm and is complimentary for children from three years.

 There are also games like beach cricket, tennis and snorkelling safaris for older children.